galaxyproject/galaxy-hub/content/news/2022-10-30-New-Paper-Assembly/index.md

 main_subsite: eu
 ---

-Jarvis and colleagies have used the [European Galaxy server](https://usegalaxy.eu) for all major components of their analysis pipeline and in modular form with different steps that can be optionally performed.
-Please read theit Nature [paper](https://www.nature.com/articles/s41586-022-05325-5) to discover their findings!
+Jarvis and colleagies have used [Galaxy](https://galaxyproject.org) for all major components of their assembly pipeline.
+Please read their Nature [paper](https://www.nature.com/articles/s41586-022-05325-5) to learn more and check out our [Galaxy assembly page](https://galaxyproject.org/projects/vgp/).

 **Congratulations** to this great publication and thanks for using the **European Galaxy server** and sharing your results with us!